webapicookbook/hyper/README.md

  - [x] : support for ..
 WITH-BODY _name=value&..._ - for POST/PUT/PATCH (defaults to app/form-urlencoded)
  - [x] : support for ..
 WITH-ENCODING _{media-type}_ - to set custom encoding for POST/PUT/PATCH
  - [x] : support for ..
 WITH-METHOD _{string}_ - to set HTTP method (defaults to GET)
+ - [x] : support for ..
+WITH-FORM _{name}_ - uses the metadata of the named form (URL, METHOD, ENCODING, FIELDS) to construct an HTTP request (SIREN-ONLY)
+ - [x] : support for ..
+WITH-STACK - uses the top level STACK item as a set of vars for other operations (e.g. to fill in forms, supply querystring values, headers, etc.
  - [x] : support for **DISPLAY** (PEEK) - show saved reponse (from top of the LIFO stack)
  - [x] : support for ..
 URL - returns actual URL of the response
  - [x] : support for ..
 STATUS - returns HTTP status of the response